Research and Academic Productivity

 Resident Research Requirements

 Residents are expected to be academically productive appropriate to their level of training within the program.
 Junior residents are expected to work on case reports, book chapters, and/or assist senior residents with ongoing projects.
 Senior residents are expected to produce academic publications based on their laboratory and clinical experience prior to graduation from the program.
-Notably, residents have recieved the Synthes Award for Resident Research on Spinal Cord and Spinal Column Injury for three consecutive years for excellent clinical and laboratory work done during their research year.
+Notably, residents have received the Synthes Award for Resident Research on Spinal Cord and Spinal Column Injury for three consecutive years for excellent clinical and laboratory work done during their research year.

 The Neurosurgery Department has worked with several labs at Temple, covering a variety of areas in research.
 Some examples include: